nnn

 1) Pantry Puttanesca

-This is the dinner I prepare when my patience has just about run out.
-If you have some pasta, a can of tomatoes (or jarred marinara), and some olives and capers, you’re good to go.
-I’ve done it without anchovies many times and it’s still briny, punchy, and satisfying.
-Top it off with any “cheesy” thing you have, be it parmesan, pecorino, or the last bit of ricotta.
+This is the meal I cook when I am losing my mind.
+If you have pasta, either a can of tomatoes or some marinara sauce, and either olives or capers you’re good to go.
+I’ve made this without anchovies a number of times and it still tastes briny, punchy, and completely satisfying.
+Finish it off with any “cheesy” thing, whether it’s parmesan, pecorino, or the last bit of ricotta.

 2) Egg Fried Rice

-Cold leftover rice is basically a cheat code, but warm rice works too if you’re careful and let it dry a bit in the pan.
-Make sure to mix an egg with some chopped up vegetables (frozen peas work well here), and add some soy sauce or salt.
-Having sesame oil feels fancy, but not having it still makes it dinner.
-One time I put a handful of potato chips on top because I wanted some crunch, and it was surprisingly good.
+Cold leftover rice is basically a cheat code, but rice that has some warmth to it will also suffice as long as you take care to let it dry in the pan.
+Be sure to scramble an egg and mix in some chopped vegetables (frozen peas are good for this), and season with soy sauce or salt.
+Having sesame oil is a little bougie, but not having it doesn’t make it any less dinner.
+One time I decided to put a handful of potato chips on top because I wanted some crunch, and it was surprisingly good.

 36 Last-Minute Dinners for That “What’s Even in the Fridge?”
 Moment